BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-2.md

       Simple filters are normally better.
 I.e.:
          `WHERE a=1`
       normally works faster then
          `WHERE a = CASE WHEN someNumber = 'one' THEN 1 ELSE 0 END`
-      📝 Make sure that your filters are expressed as simple as possible
+      📝 Make sure that your filters are expressed as simple as possible and use the unchanged columns from the data source.

-   4. Tableau generates bad type conversions (i.e. call everything nvarchar (9000)) 📝 Ensure that your calculated measures avoid type casts - both implicit and explicit.
+   4. Tableau generates bad type conversions (i.e. call everything nvarchar (9000))
+      📝 Ensure that your calculated measures avoid type casts - both implicit and explicit
       📝 Perform operations and comparisons within the same type - int being more preferred over strings or floats,
       📝 Avoid concantenation of strings in measures
       📝 If any of the above is strictly necessary, do them in SQL code.

    5. LOD’s.
       LOD's - all of them - normally show up very poor in the SQL code - very detrimental for performance.
 They can always be replaced with subqueries in SQL that are much more deterministic in performance
       📝 Use subqueries in SQL vs LOD's

    6. Some formulas yield code like “CASE WHEN 1=0 THEN ….
 ELSE … END”,\
       If you see them, look for the column they reference and try to drop this column from the dashboard / guess the reason why such structure is added.